Material gain and eight-band k.p description for selected perovskites: Abstract

 \section{Abstract}

-In this work, we present a ready-to-use symmetry invariant expansion form of the eight-band $\kp$ Hamiltonian for perovskites.
-The model is derived to account for the C$_{4\mathrm{v}}$ symmetry and it is utilized to determine the band structures for perovskite materials of pseudo-cubic phase.
-In order to find respective parameters, the band structures of considered materials were calculated within state-of-the-art DFT approach and used next as targets to adjust the $\kp$ bands.
-The calculated band structure was used to obtain the material gain for bulk crystals (CsPbCl$_3$, CsPbBr$_3$, CsPbI$_3$, MAPbCl$_3$, MAPbBr$_3$ and MAPbI$_3$) which is compared with well-established III-V semiconductors.
-It was shown that the calculated gain is stronger than for the reference materials GaAs and InP.
+In this work, we present a ready-to-use symmetry invariant expansion form of the eight-band $\kp$ Hamiltonian for inorganic and organic metal halide perovskites (CsPbX$_3$ and MAPbX$_3$ with $X = \{$Cl, Br, I\}). \blueB{We use the $\kp$ model to calculate} the electronic band structures for perovskite materials of cubic and pseudo-cubic phase.
+In order to find respective parameters, the band structures of considered materials were \blueB{obtained} within state-of-the-art density functional theory and used next as targets to adjust the $\kp$ bands and determine \blueB{the values of} $\kp$ parameters.
+The calculated band structure\blueB{s} \blueB{were} used to obtain the material gain for bulk crystals (CsPbCl$_3$, CsPbBr$_3$, CsPbI$_3$, MAPbCl$_3$, MAPbBr$_3$ and MAPbI$_3$) which is compared with the material gain in well-established III-V semiconductors.
+It was found that for these perovskites a positive material gain appears at lower carrier density than for the reference materials (GaAs and InP).
+We demonstrate that from the point of view of the electronic band structure, the studied perovskites are very promising gain medium for lasers.